GeorgeWang26/autonomous-docking/README.md

 self.p3_stop_x = 0.765
 ```

 `p2_y_first`, `p2_y_second` are the y axis (left/right) offset in phase 2 for first and second alignment respectively.
 They are used to make the robot line up with the charging station at the end of phase 2.
 Follow the diagram below to tune the y offset.
-Start with 0 offset, then use binary search approach to obtain desired offset for the system. \
+It is recommended to start tuning with both offsets set to 0, then use binary search approach to obtain desired value for the system.\
 <img src="doc/y_offset.png">

 `p3_stop_x` is the x value from tag detection when robot is charging.
 It is used to stop robot from running into the charging station.
 Decrease to make robot come closer to the charging station, increase the value to stop robot further away from the station.